White House Coronavirus Official Says Americans Likely Won't See Effects Of Social Distancing For 7 to 14 Days

 “Do you agree, and in what way, what should people expect?”
 Guthrie asked.

 “What we’re seeing in the hospitals now are people who most likely got exposed and sick more than 2 weeks ago.
 So you’re seeing what was occurring two and three weeks ago,” Birx responded.
 “The things we have put in place over the last eight days and what the Mayor and Governor [of New York have] done over the last seven days, you won’t see the impact of that for at least another seven or 14 days.”
-She stressed that it’s not always best to look at hospital rates to determine whether they’re having an impact epidemiologically.
+She stressed that it’s not always best to look at hospital rates to determine whether efforts are having an impact epidemiologically.

 Over the past week, schools, businesses and religious centers across the U.S. have closed in an attempt to slow the spread of the virus.
 The White House issued guidelines last week to work from home, avoid social gatherings of more than 10 people and avoid travel.
 As of Tuesday morning ET, the U.S. has at least 47,175 cases, at least 23,230 of which are in New York state, according to a tracker by Johns Hopkins University.
 New York Governor Andrew Cuomo and New York City Mayor Bill de Blasio have taken drastic steps to try to contain the virus; on Friday Cuomo announced that 100% of New York’s workforce must stay home, excluding all “essential businesses.”